HubertRyanOfficial/react-native-firebase-tools/README.md

 ```

+If you're using react native firebase tools, you need to install react-native-firebase firsly to use that.
+Make sure you followed the [installation steps here](https://github.com/invertase/react-native-firebase) for the packages your application needs.

-If you're using expo and want to use RNFirebase and RNFirebaseTools you need to follow [additional steps](https://rnfirebase.io/#expo).
+If you're using Expo and want to use RNFirebase and RNFirebaseTools you need to follow [additional steps](https://rnfirebase.io/#expo).

 ## Usage